kartonfarkas/api_docs/source/suite/index.rst

 Requests to the API must be authenticated.
 The authentication method of the API is X-WSSE, see :doc:`get_started/authentication`.

-The following is a list of exammples for how to authenticate using different languages:
+The following is a list of examples for how to authenticate using different languages:
  * :doc:`get_started/authentication_php`
  * :doc:`get_started/authentication_perl`
  * :doc:`get_started/authentication_ruby`